DucManhPhan/DucManhPhan.github.io/_posts/2019-03-23-Coupling-and-Cohension-in-OOP.md

     Cohesion represents the clarity of the responsibilities of a module.
     ```

-    --> So, cohesion focuses on how single class is designed.
-Higher the cohensiveness of the class, better is the OO design.
+    --> So, cohesion focuses on how single module/class is designed.
+Higher the cohensiveness of the module/class, better is the OO design.

     If our module performs one task and nothing else or has a clear purpose, our module has high cohesion.
 On the other hand, if our module tries to encapsulate more than one purpose or has an unclear purpose, our module has low cohesion.